jbrittonUSBR/jbrittonUSBR.github.io/about.md

 permalink: /about/
 ---

-This is a simple GitHub Pages site for daily news notes.
+This is a simple GitHub Pages site for daily news summaries and dam-related First Alert notifications.

-New posts go in `_posts/` as Markdown files named:

-`YYYY-MM-DD-short-title.md`
+The purpose is to provide easy access to news and information relevant to the current critical infrastructure threat environment.